 - Olive Oil - if you prefer to cook with olive oil instead of butter, go ahead.
 Although, personally, I'm not a fan in this recipe.

-- Chicken Stock - this will work ok if you don't have seafood stock.
+- Chicken Stock - this will work ok if you don't have seafood stock, you'll still have a great taste.

 - Spicy - add chili pepper flakes while cooking to imbue more heat into the dish, if desired (or hot sauce).